Damdimopoulou lab - Chemicals and female fertility

 These studies are a part of larger collaborative networks where novel assays for reproductive toxicity in the female are developed: the EU-project FREIA and the Swedish Research Council FORMAS-funded project Pandora.
-Key collaborators are Dr Boberg and Dr Svingen (Technical University of Denmark), Dr Holte and Prof Olovsson (University of Uppsala), Prof Salumets (Karolinska Institutet), Dr Velthult-Meikas (Tallinn University of Technology), Prof Flaws (University of Illinois, USA), Dr Öberg (Karolinska Institutet), and Prof van Duursen (Vrije Universiteit Amsterdam, the Netherlands).
+Key collaborators include Dr Svingen (Technical University of Denmark), Dr Holte and Prof Olovsson (University of Uppsala), Prof Salumets (Karolinska Institutet), Dr Velthult-Meikas (Tallinn University of Technology), Prof Flaws (University of Illinois, USA), Dr Öberg (Karolinska Institutet), and Prof van Duursen (Vrije Universiteit Amsterdam, the Netherlands).

 "A Pragmatic Approach to Adverse Outcome Pathway Development and Evaluation” Svingen et al. 2021 Toxicol Sci